Amos47/2400/Chapter_1.md

 - Weight
 - Dollar value

 Any and all mathematical operation can be done using such data.
-It is the righest data categorisation and corresponds to INterval data in the NOIR system.
+It is the highest data categorisation and corresponds to Interval data in the NOIR system.

 ### Information